 Many of our courses include a core industrial or clinical placement so you can get practical, real-world experience while you study.
 These links will hugely benefit your employability, giving you an advantage over your peers in a competitive job market.

 Minutes from Manchester

-Salford is located 2km outside of Manchester and is only a 5 minute train or bus ride away from the main University campus.
-After London, Manchester is the UK’s fastest growing city, and while it’s still surprisingly affordable, it’s also culturally sophisticated, vibrant and youthful with a wealth of culture, entertainment, sport, shopping and nightlife.
+Salford is right next to the city of Manchester, which is easily accessible by bus, train, bike or on foot.
+After London, Manchester is the UK’s fastest growing city and while it’s still surprisingly affordable, it’s also culturally sophisticated, vibrant and youthful with a wealth of culture, entertainment, sport, shopping and nightlife.

 Fee discounts available

-Our undergraduate degrees at Salford are designed to help you develop your future career and maximise your employability.
-We work closely with many employers and organisations relevant to the courses we teach at the university in order to ensure your learning will be current and based on real-world environments.
-We are committed to supporting you in getting the “added value” you need to in order to secure the career you want.
+Degree programmes at the University of Salford are designed to help you develop your future career and maximise your employability.
+We work closely with many employers and organisations to ensure your learning is current and based on real-world environments.

-We want to ensure you develop the professional and personal skills, as well as creativity, confidence and adaptability to succeed.
-Your studies can help you secure your future and our specialist careers and employability team offer a range of services in addition to what you gain through your course that will assist you during your time with us and after graduation.
+We want to ensure that you develop your professional and personal skills, as well as the creativity, confidence and adaptability needed to succeed.
+Our specialist careers and employability team offer a range of services to help you during your time with us and after graduation.
 Many of our career development services are available to you for life if you need them.

 History of the University